c0d3br34k3r/boiler/functions.md

 ### `uneval(x)`

-Returns a JSON-compatible string representation of the object, which can be parsed back to an equivalent object using `eval`.
+Returns a JSON-compatible string representation of the value, which can be parsed back to an equivalent value using `eval`.
 The argument may be a boolean, string, number, list, or map (lists and maps must contain only these types as well).